Travelling salesman problem: Ant colony optimization

 Artificial intelligence researcher Marco Dorigo described in 1993 a method of heuristically generating "good solutions" to the TSP using a simulation of an ant colony called ACS (ant colony system).
-It models behaviour observed in real ants to find short paths between food sources and their nest, an emergent behaviour resulting from each ant's preference to follow trail pheromones deposited by other ants.
+It models behavior observed in real ants to find short paths between food sources and their nest, an emergent behavior resulting from each ant's preference to follow trail pheromones deposited by other ants.

 ACS sends out a large number of virtual ant agents to explore many possible routes on the map.
 Each ant probabilistically chooses the next city to visit based on a heuristic combining the distance to the city and the amount of virtual pheromone deposited on the edge to the city.
 The ants explore, depositing pheromone on each edge that they cross, until they have all completed a tour.
 At this point the ant which completed the shortest tour deposits virtual pheromone along its complete tour route (global trail updating).
 The amount of pheromone deposited is inversely proportional to the tour length: the shorter the tour, the more it deposits.

 Special cases

 Metric

 In the metric TSP, also known as delta-TSP or Δ-TSP, the intercity distances satisfy the triangle inequality.

-A very natural restriction of the TSP is to require that the distances between cities form a metric to satisfy the triangle inequality; that is the direct connection from A to B is never farther than the route via intermediate C:
+A very natural restriction of the TSP is to require that the distances between cities form a metric to satisfy the triangle inequality; that is, the direct connection from A to B is never farther than the route via intermediate C: